The Evolution of Tennis String Coatings

 These early coatings served as lubricants, making string movement smoother and reducing wear at string intersections.

-The benefits of coated poly strings extend beyond just smoother movement.
-A well-designed coating enhances both performance and durability.
 When Babolat's RPM Blast first introduced its slick coating technology, it changed how players could generate spin.
 The coating allowed strings to slide and snap back more effectively, creating more spin potential on shots.

-However, these traditional surface coatings had limitations.
-As you played, the coating would gradually wear away, leading to inconsistent performance.
 When fresh, your strings would play great - snapping back quickly and generating plenty of spin.
 But as the coating deteriorated, you'd experience reduced performance and faster string notching.

 The next section explores how these early surface coatings were applied and the limitations of that approach.